Download full article

 The good news in standardization is clearly found in the clearing/back office space for listed derivatives markets.
 There has been an incredible degree of cooperation between the U.S. listed markets, clearing organizations, vendors and FCMs in developing the FIA Extensions to FIXML 4.4 for Listed Derivatives Clearing.
 This initiative started by Chicago Mercantile Exchange and the FIA

-Standards Working Group is now paying off with production applications being implemented and released by the major exchanges and vendors.
+Standards Working Group is now paying off with production online pharmacy applications being implemented and released by the major exchanges and vendors.